redchillipadi/ebuild-overlay/README.md

 # sys-apps/it87
 Installs kernel module to monitor system temperatures and voltages on AMD Ryzen systems.
 Most Ryzen boards require this module, some require nct6775.

+# sys-apps/tcp-wrappers
+Upgraded to 2.6.q-26 as version in portage does not have source available